 • Using proceeds from the transfer of the Snowy Hydro to invest in renewable generation across regional New South Wales.

 • Eliminating energy company super profits and re-regulating the electricity market to ensure consumers are treated fairly and to help households and businesses struggling to keep up with the rising cost of living.

 • Providing a fair minimum solar tariff – so that households with rooftop solar are paid fairly for the power they generate.
 We will legislate for the IPART recommended rate to become mandatory.

 • Massively increasing solar energy generation on the rooftops of government buildings.

-For annual Resources and Energy statistics published by the Australian Government’s Office of the Chief Economist, visit their website.
+For annual Energy statistics published by the Australian Government’s Office of the Chief Economist, visit their website.